tunapanda/wp-xapi-lrs/README.md

 # wp-xapi
-Turn your Wordpress site into a learning record store
+Enables your WordPress site to act as an xAPI Learning Record Store.